brendanmanning/WGWars/MonkeyPatches.md

 - [ ] getRound(game) is called with argument of 1 in

 ## Player
 - [ ] db/players.js createPlayer assumes created players are alive on two different lines
+- [ ] db/players.js updatePlayer manually converts booleans to integers